EASTWOOD’S COACH DANIEL MARTINEZ

 TEXAS WESTERN HALL OF FAME INDUCTION CEREMONY

 The 1966 Texas Western Miners — the team that won the NCAA Championship with the first all‑Black starting lineup — were inducted into the Naismith Memorial Basketball Hall of Fame in 2007.
 Their enshrinement recognized the Miners’ groundbreaking impact on college basketball and their role in advancing racial integration across the sport.
-As one of the few entire teams ever honored, their inclusion underscores the lasting cultural and competitive significance of their historic victory over Kentucky.

 • HOME